buildcharts/buildcharts/docs/build.yml.md

 ### `targets`
 Mapping of project or solution files to one or more target definitions.
 The key is the path to a `.sln` or `.csproj` file.
 Each value defines the build targets for that source.

-A target can be specified in two ways:
+A target can be specified in different ways:

 1. **Single entry**